DevEkode/osu-replayViewer-web/README.md

 * Deploy osu!replayClient.
 A recording client.
 * Page to compare two replays (with graphs and stats)
 * Use mirror for beatmaps not available on the osu website
-* Add option to upload the replay on another youtube channel

 ## Authors